 The history of a riddle, 400–1500

-In enigmate is a study of a single riddle as it is transmitted, translated and transformed over more than a thousand years.
-Beginning with the influential late-antique riddle text Aenigmata Symphosii, In enigmate charts an arc through the extraordinary popularity of riddles in Anglo-Saxon England, their decline as a learned literary form after the Norman conquest, their emergence in early modern ballads and beyond.
+This book is a study of a single riddle as it is transmitted, translated and transformed over more than a thousand years.
+Beginning with the influential late antique riddle text Aenigmata Symphosii, In Enigmate charts an arc through the extraordinary popularity of riddles in Anglo-Saxon England, their decline as a learned literary form after the Norman conquest, their emergence in early modern ballads and beyond.

 Erin Sebo completed her PhD at Trinity College Dublin.
 She is lecturer in medieval literature at Flinders University, South Australia.